-- We provide a general framework that extends to a broad class of error measures, including those considered by Jagadish et. al. [26], e.g., workloads.
+workloads.
 In particular, we summarize the main techniques in a theorem which can be used to design approximate histogram algorithms for alternate measures.
-We consider several examples, (i) approximation by piecewise linear segments (as well as degree-d polynomials) (ii) the χ^2 -test error function (this was proposed, among others, by [6] in defining dynamic compressed histograms), (iii) sum of absolute errors, proposed in [34, 31]. - Finally, we demonstrate the effectiveness of the approximation schemes using synthetic and real life data sets.
+We consider several examples, (i) approximation by piecewise linear segments (as well as degree-d polynomials) (ii) the χ^2 -test error function (this was proposed, among others, by Donjerkovic et al. [1999] in defining dynamic compressed histograms), (iii) sum of absolute errors, proposed in Poosala et al. [1996] and Matias et al. [1998].

+-Finally, we demonstrate the effectiveness of the approximation schemes using synthetic and real life data sets.
 Since the overall algorithmic technique is the same for different error measures, we only report on the performance of approximate V-Optimal histograms.
 The results confirm that the approximation algorithms are an attractive tool for constructing accurate histograms faster.

-Organization In Section 2 we present definitions and reviews of previous work which are necessary for the remainder of the paper.
+Organization.
+In Section 2, we present definitions and reviews of previous work which are necessary for the remainder of the article.
 In Section 3, we present our algorithms and analyses.
-In Section 4 we summarize the central properties of the approximation technique and demonstrate its use in the context of three new examples.
-In Section 5 we present the results of an experimental evaluation.
-Section 6 concludes the paper.
+In Section 4, we summarize the central properties of the approximation technique and demonstrate its use in the context of three new examples.
+In Section 5, we present the results of an experimental evaluation.
+Section 6 concludes the article.

-1.1 Related work and discussion
+1.1 Related Work and Discussion

 Histograms are not the only synopsis structures used.
-See [10, 31, 12, 8] for excellent overviews of other synopsis techniques.
-For other histograms, e.g., range queries, several surveys including a retrospective exist [25, 33].
-We focus on the results mentioned in Table 1.
+See Gibbons and Matias [1999], Matias et al. [1998], Gilbert et al. [2001], and Garofalakis and Gibbons [2002] for excellent overviews of other synopsis techniques.
+For other histograms, for example, range queries, several surveys including a retrospective exist [Ioannidis 2003; Muthukrishnan and Strauss 2004].
+We focus on the results mentioned in Table I.

-For frequency histogram construction where x_i is the frequency of item i, all the algorithms except [11] require the frequency histogram to be computed as a preprocessing step.
+For frequency histogram construction where x_i is the frequency of item i, all the algorithms except that in Gilbert et al. [2002] require the frequency histogram to be computed as a preprocessing step.
 This requires at least one extra pass, and space versus pass tradeoff results exist.
 We omit the discussion in interest of space.

-The main thrust of [17] was fast construction of approximate histograms for sliding window streams and time series.
-The main issue that arises in such scenarios is that the computation for a time window on the first n items, i.e., over the interval [1, n], may be useless for the next n items, i.e., over the interval [2, n + 1].
-The main question we addressed in that paper was: "can a data structure be maintained in the context of sliding window streams such that near optimal histogram representations can be computed on-demand efficiently ?"
+The main thrust of Guha and Koudas [2002] was fast construction of approximate histograms for sliding window streams and time series.
+The main issue that arises in such scenarios is that the computation for a time window on the first n items, over the interval [1, n], may be useless for the next n items, that is, over the interval [2, n+1].
+The main question we addressed in that article was: "can a data structure be maintained in the context of sliding window streams such that near optimal histogram representations can be computed on-demand efficiently?"
 We showed that we can maintain a data structure that requires O(1) update time and allows the construction of an approximate histogram (whenever required) in $O(B^3 \epsilon^{-2} \log^3 n)$ time.
 This avoided the $O(nB^2 \epsilon^{-1} \log n)$ time or more expensive algorithms that were previously known.
 This was a significant improvement (for reasonable B, ε) and quite useful if the histograms were not constructed too often.
-In hindsight, the same algorithm gives a better offline algorithm for the original histogram construction problem itself - the histogram is constructed only once!
-Sliding window stream problems, along with histogram construction, have been investigated further in [5].
+In hindsight, the same algorithm gives a better offline algorithm for the original histogram construction problem itself-the histogram is constructed only once!
+Sliding window stream problems, along with histogram construction, have been investigated further in Datar et al. [2002].